For 2020, the layout of the channel was modified slightly:

 - Boxes 2 and 3 from time to time also show their own replays from the on-board cameras.

-- Occasionally (at least during practice sessions), Box 2 or 3 shows an in-vision interview from the Pit Lane.
+- Occasionally (at least during practice sessions), Boxes 1, 2 or 3 may show an in-vision interview from the Pit Lane.

 - Sky Sports are still referring to this channel as the “Multi-screen”.
 The title card however still says Pit Lane Channel and Alex Jacques refers to it as the PLC (for short) in his commentary